DavidkodiCS/Trippy-Mako/Trippy-Mako/sprints/sprint2/Sprint-Report2.md

-# Sprint 1 Report 09DEC24-16DEC24 : CLI Tool Skeleton
+# Sprint 2 Report: CLI Skeleton

 ## Features developed and demoed during the Sprint Review

-Francesconi: CLI ini file managment
+### Features Developed and Demoed:

-Kreidler: Core CLI Skeleton
+- Testing for basic navigation through CLI and configuration features / .ini file management for configuration features : Francesconi / Larkins

-Merris: Tests for Skeleton
+- Core CLI Skeleton and configuration features : Kreidler

 ## Accepted Features

-Email to customer TBA
+All feautures for this sprint have been accepted after demo.
+There are a couple bugs that were found in testing.
+Fixes for these bugs have been added to the product backlog.

 ## Stories/features added to the backlog since the last Sprint Review Email